Suraj-09/SmartWalkingCane/README.md

 ## Companion App

 A companion Android app was developed for visually impaired users and caretakers.
-The app enhances the functionality of the Smart Walking Cane.
-[Link to repository](https://github.com/harri012/Hermes_App).
+The app enhances the functionality of the Smart Walking Cane [Link to repository](https://github.com/harri012/Hermes_App).

-## Companion Android Application
-Our companion Android app was developed for visually impaired users and caretakers.
-The app enables features such as locating the cane using its GPS coordinates, and pinging the cane if it lost/missplaced.

 ## References
 - The HC-SR04 library used for this project is adapted from [HCSR04 library by Khaled-Magdy-DeepBlue](https://github.com/Khaled-Magdy-DeepBlue/STM32_Course_DeepBlue/tree/master/ECUAL/HCSR04).